-The provided courses are typically three day courses and range from basic to expert level.
-Dynamic modelling of time series are at the core of the courses and both theory as well as applied work is discussed.
+The expert time series course was an eight part course and focussed on time series methodology.
+Dynamic modelling of time series were at the core of the course and both theory as well as applied work is discussed.
 The use of time series software like STAMP and SsfPack are used to assist the customer in understanding the theory behind time series models.
-After the course the customer is able to apply time series theory to basic data sets.
+After the course the customer is able to apply time series theory to many data sets.

 Intraday Stochastic Volatility in Discrete Price Changes: the Dynamic Skellam Model